 I've often described myself as "a wearer of many hats - real and metaphorical".
 You'll often see me sporting a colourful woolen beret in winter, an orange felt hat in autumn and spring, and a broad-brimmed straw number in summer.
 I'm juggling parenting, paid work and creative projects, and I have multiple creative projects on the … Continue reading A Wearer of Many Hats

 I was right when I said that everything changes.
 I know I'd sworn never again to work with community theatre after being burnt twice.
 It seems I wasn't the only one who had negative experiences and with a new broom comes sweeping changes.
 The new board of Ballarat National Theatre are open to creative risk, … Continue reading When Opportunity Knocks, I Answer.

 Jekyll & Hyde The Musical was recently staged in Ballarat for the first time by Ballarat Lyric Theatre Inc, at Wendouree Centre for Performing Arts.
 In terms of production values and performances, the show really was excellent.
 A jaw-dropping set, belting vocals and crisp choreography lived up to the hype.
 And yet, I felt so deeply … Continue reading Killing It For Kicks – An Analysis of Jekyll & Hyde The Musical

+This article was commissioned by the Central Highlands Arts Atlas and first published on 12 February 2019.
 Ballarat is a self-proclaimed creative city.
 We have one of the country’s longest running heritage theatre buildings and a big modern theatre, both of which present a range of professional performances each year.
 We have a well-regarded tertiary … Continue reading Where Is Ballarat’s Professional Theatre Company?